jzrlza/flask_template/README.md

 To change database without data loss, make some new "nullable" columns into the models and then in command line (same directory) :

 0. (make sure the main app file is named app.py)
-1. flask db init
+1. flask db init (first time only)
 2. flask db migrate -m "string"
 3. flask db upgrade

-4. And then now then delete the migration/ folder in there everytime you finishes
+Make sure to keep the migration folder alive, because every upgrade will check previous versions everytime.
+If previosu versions not found, go to table "alembic_version" and delete all rows there (or speficic rows)

+- DELETE FROM alembic_version WHERE version_num = 'version_id';